Pods vs Buds: Samsung’s Galaxy Buds take on Apple’s AirPods

 Let's break it down: Which one is the best?

 The Galaxy Buds are the clear winners.
 They have more features and offer greater customization at a cheaper price than the AirPods.
 But it also depends on your use case.
-The Galaxy Buds are the obvious pick if you have a Galaxy or Android phone and your main priority is sound quality, while the AirPods may be better if you're looking for seamless integration with other iOS devices and want a well rounded set of buds that you can wear in just about any scenario.
+The Galaxy Buds are the obvious pick if you have a Galaxy or Android phone and your main priority is sound quality.
+But the AirPods may be better if you're looking for seamless integration with your iPhone and want a well-rounded set of buds that you can wear in just about any scenario.

 Galaxy S10 Plus review: No doubt about it, the Galaxy S10 Plus is going to be one of the best Android phones of 2019.